-Sanford Arms Limited Divided Housing Association Limited Partnership Request to

-Extend a PILOT
+RE: Sanford Arms Limited Divided Housing Association Limited Partnership Request to Extend a PILOT - First Reading of Ordinance

-Sanford Arms Limited Divided Housing Association Limited Partnership has requested an extension of its current payment in lieu of taxes (PILOT) ordinance for Arborview Apartments from the City.
-This PILOT request is at 4% of contract rents in combination with a Municipal Services Agreement for \$155.00 in addition paid to the city for each apartment for a total of \$24,955 per year.
+Sanford Arms Limited Divided Housing Association Limited Partnership has requested an amendment to its current payment in lieu of taxes (PILOT) ordinance for Arborview Apartments.
+This PILOT request is at 6% of contract rents in combination with a Municipal Services Agreement for \$25,000 per year.
 The duration of the PILOT is equal to the duration of the mortgage.